-Mahatma Gandhi or Mohandas Karamchand Gandhi, sure don’t need any formal introduction.
+Mahatma Gandhi or Mohandas Karamchand Gandhi, sure doesn’t need any formal introduction.
 His place in the Indian Independence movement is at the very top and is an inspiration for civil rights movements around the world.

 At the age of 23, Gandhi left India for South Africa (where he lived for two decades) to practice law.
 There, for the first time, he experienced racial discrimination leading him to start a civil rights campaign in the country.

 Gandhi returned to India in 1915 and continued his anti-discriminatory campaign by make aware farmers and laborers about racial and economic discrimination.
-He led non-violent campaigns across the nation against the British oppression as well as for religious harmony, and ending untouchability.
+He led non-violent campaigns across the nation against British oppression as well as for religious harmony, and ending untouchability.

 1. Bhagat Singh